keepthrifty/keepthrifty.github.io/_posts/2017-08-08-parable-of-the-craftsmen.md

 >
 ><cite>Anonymous (sometimes attributed to John Lennon)</cite>

-{% capture tweet-text %}In the pursuit of meaningful, rich lives, too many mistake the tools and resources as the goals {% endcapture %}{% include tweet-link.html %}.
+{% include tweet-link.html tweet-text="In the pursuit of meaningful, rich lives, we too often mistake the tools and resources as the goals" %}.
 Remember that money is a resource, not an answer, and you'll avoid the fate of the older cousin.